Enhancing Spatio-Temporal Forecasting with Spatial Neighbourhood Fusion:A Case Study on COVID-19 Mobility in Peru: Conclusion

 \section{Conclusion}

-Leveraging nationwide mobility traces collected by Peru’s \textsc{DCT} application, we proposed a lightweight Spatial-Neighbourhood Fusion (SPN) step and demonstrated its effectiveness across three forecasting backbones.
-SPN consistently reduces error up to \textbf{9.85\%}—with minimal overhead.
-Notably, the convolutional \textit{K-U-Net} surpasses \textit{PatchTST} in accuracy while being roughly \textbf{2$\times$ faster} in training and inference, making it well-suited for real-time deployment.
-These findings underscore the value of local spatial context and show that simple, model-agnostic fusion strategies can enhance mobility forecasting in public-health settings.
+Leveraging nationwide mobility traces from Peru’s \textsc{DCT} application, we proposed a lightweight Spatial-Neighbourhood Fusion (SPN) step and showed that it consistently improves multiple forecasting backbones.
+Average error reductions range from \textbf{8--10\%} on strong neural backbones (PatchTST, K-U-Net, LSTM/GRU) up to \textbf{50\%} on the Linear baseline with minimal overhead.
+Notably, the convolutional \textit{K-U-Net} matches or surpasses \textit{PatchTST} in accuracy while being roughly \textbf{2$\times$ faster} in training and inference, making it well-suited for real-time deployment.
+These results highlight the value of local spatial context and show that a simple, model-agnostic fusion step can substantially enhance mobility forecasting in public-health settings.